jonneroni/todolist/README.md

 # Fully functional todolist

 Done while learning:
-ejs templating
+'ejs templating
-mongoDB database with mongoose in nodeJS
+'mongoDB database with mongoose in nodeJS

 ## How to run